EiichiroIto/microwitch/v07/readme.txt

-build scratch image
+To build scratch image

 ScratchSourceCode1.4 is needed.

-fileIn files in following order.

-1. Microwitch-Plugins.st
-2. Microwitch-Objects.st
-3. Microwitch-Translator.st
-4. microwitch06-startup.cs
+DoIt filein.st in this folder.

-build scratch plugin
+To build scratch plugin

-see build.sh at Plugins directory.
+execute build.sh in the Plugins directory.